ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

      ESGgrid_NY=112

    # The width of the halo (in units of grid cells) that the temporary
+   # wide-halo grid created during the grid generation task (make_grid)
-   # wide-halo grid will have.
-This wide-halo grid will be generated
+   # will have.
+This wide-halo grid gets "shaved" down to obtain the
-   # first in the make_grid task of the workflow and then "shaved" down
-   # to obtain the 4-cell-wide halo and 3-cell-wide halo grids that the
+   # 4-cell-wide halo and 3-cell-wide halo grids that the forecast model
-   # forecast model (as well as other codes) will actually use.
-Recall
+   # (as well as other codes) will actually use.
+Recall that the halo is
-   # that the halo is needed to provide lateral boundary conditions to
+   # needed to provide lateral boundary conditions to the forecast model.
-   # the forecast model.
-Usually, there is no need to modify this
+   # Usually, there is no need to modify this parameter.
-   # parameter.
      ESGgrid_WIDE_HALO_WIDTH=6

-   # The physics time step that the forecast model will use.
-This is the
+   # The default physics time step that the forecast model will use.
+This
-   # (inverse) frequency with which (most of) the physics suite is
+   # is the (inverse) frequency with which (most of) the physics suite is
    # called.
 The smaller the grid cell size is, the smaller this value
    # needs to be in order to avoid numerical instabilities during the
    # forecast.
-Note that some physics suites may contain
-   # parameterizations whose stability depends on the vertical grid
+The values specified below are used only if DT_ATMOS is
+   # not explicitly set in the user-specified experiment configuration
-   # spacing.
-In that case, DT_ATMOS may have to be reduced to a value
+   # file config.sh.
+Note that this parameter may be suite dependent.
-   # lower than what might be expected from considering only the
-   # horizontal grid cell size.
-     DT_ATMOS="300"
+     if [ "${CCPP_PHYS_SUITE}" = "FV3_GFS_v15p2" ]; then
+       DT_ATMOS=${DT_ATMOS:-"300"}
+     elif [ "${CCPP_PHYS_SUITE}" = "FV3_RRFS_v1alpha" ]; then
+       DT_ATMOS=${DT_ATMOS:-"40"}
+     else
+       DT_ATMOS=${DT_ATMOS:-"40"}
+     fi

-   # The MPI task layout (decomposition) along the x and y directions.
+   # Default MPI task layout (decomposition) along the x and y directions and blocksize.
-     LAYOUT_X="5"
-     LAYOUT_Y="2"

-   # The blocksize.
-     BLOCKSIZE="40"
+   # The values specified below are used only if they are not explicitly set in the user-specified
+   # experiment configuration file config.sh.
+     LAYOUT_X=${LAYOUT_X:-"5"}
+     LAYOUT_Y=${LAYOUT_Y:-"2"}
+     BLOCKSIZE=${BLOCKSIZE:-"40"}

    # The parameters for the write-component (aka "quilting") grid.
 This
-   # is the grid on which the output fields from the forecast are
+   # is the grid to which the output fields from the forecast are
-   # specified.
+   # interpolated.
 The output fields are not specified on the native grid
    # but are instead remapped to this write-component grid because the
    # post-processing software (UPP; called during the run_post tasks) is
    # not able to process fields on the native grid.
 The variable
    # "QUILTING", which specifies whether or not to use the
    # write-component grid, is by default set to "TRUE".
      if [ "$QUILTING" = "TRUE" ]; then

    # The number of "groups" of MPI tasks that may be running at any given
    # time to write out the output.
 Each write group will be writing to
-   # one set of output files.
+   # one set of output files (a dynf${fhr}.nc and a phyf${fhr}.nc file,
+   # where $fhr is the forecast hour).
 Each write group contains
    # WRTCMP_write_tasks_per_group tasks.
 Usually, it is sufficient to
    # have just one write group.
 This may need to be increased if the
-   # forecast is proceeding so quickly that single write group cannot
+   # forecast is proceeding so quickly that a single write group cannot
    # complete writing to its set of files before there is a need/request
    # to start writing the next set of files at the next output time (this
    # can happen, for instance, if the forecast model is trying to write
    # output at every time step).
        WRTCMP_write_groups="1"

-   # The number of MPI tasks per write group.
+   # The number of MPI tasks to allocate to each write group.
        WRTCMP_write_tasks_per_group="2"

    # The coordinate system in which the write-component grid is
    # specified.
-See the array valid_vals_WRTCMP_output_grid for the
+See the array valid_vals_WRTCMP_output_grid (defined in
-   # values this can take on.
-The following example is specifically for
+   # the script valid_param_vals.sh) for the values this can take on.
+   # The following example is specifically for the Lambert conformal
-   # the Lambert conformal coordinate system.
+   # coordinate system.
        WRTCMP_output_grid="lambert_conformal"

    # The longitude and latitude of the center of the write-component